Top 7 Programs For Low Income Housing Assistance Plans

 6) If you are a single mother with a disability, then the Shelter Plus Care Program [SPCP] might be for you.
 SPCP housing grants are for disabled women and are meant to provide both housing and other supportive services on a long-term basis for homeless or about to be homeless single mothers with disabilities and their families.
 Sponsored by HUD, these services are designed for families contending with serious mental illnesses, chronic substance abuse problems, or AIDS and other related diseases, to ensure that families dealing with those disabilities do not reside in places unfit for their health and safety.
 Disabled single mothers who are able to pay up to 30 percent of their monthly adjusted income for rent are eligible for housing assistance under SPCP.

 7) Finally, many states and communities offer their own state and privately funded programs and grant opportunities for single mothers.
+Check out the Rural Development Housing and Community Facilities by USDA.
 From supplemental rental assistance that fills in the gaps between Federally funded vouchers to grant programs that offer blocks of money to assist in maintaining a safe and healthy residence, many of these programs bridge the gap and further assist the bottom lines of many single mothers.
 To access these housing assistance for single mothers programs, it usually just takes one phone call to your local Department of Health and Human Services to start the ball rolling.

 Government Housing – Making Home Affordable video